Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 ```

 We set the default value to `true` because we join the room with the camera turned on by default.
-With this local state, we can now make use of the `toggleCamera` function on the `roomConnection`'s action object:
+With this local state, we can now make use of the `toggleCamera` function on the `roomConnection`'s `actions` object:

 ```tsx